floft/BellSystem/README.md

  * Follow the [user guide](http://www.floft.net/code/bells/) to set up the bell schedule.
 Make sure to change the school start/end or else it'll never ring.

+If you're interested in debugging serial, you might build the "serial.out" test which alternates setting the voltage on serial high and low every 3 seconds.
+You probably want pins 5 (ground) and 7 (RTS, changed between high/low voltage).

+    make tests
+    ./daemon/tests/serial.out

 To uninstall:

     sudo systemctl disable bellsystem